|

 potassium monopersulfate (non-chlorine shock).
 This addition

-bromine is unaffected.
-In addition, spas are generally
+buildup, as the bromine is unaffected.
+In addition, spas are

-emptied, every 3 months. to avoid such buildups of chemicals
+generally emptied, every 3 months. to avoid such buildups of

-usage and provide better results.
+chemicals and byproducts.
 I hope this information is

 helpful.
 Sincerely.
 Alan Schuster, 10/18/2016